-Estrogens are presented to ensure endometrial growth is at the highest level for egg retrieval.
+Estrogens are presented to ensure endometrial growth is at the highest level for embryo transfer.
 In an IVF cycle, the egg donor will be given fertility medications to stimulate the production of multiple eggs.
-During this time, her advancement will be assessed by the IVF Cyprus clinic, including frequent blood tests and ultrasounds to ensure the eggs are developing successfully.
+During this time, her advancement will be assessed by our IVF team, including frequent blood tests and ultrasounds to ensure the eggs are developing successfully.
 Once the eggs and hormone levels have reached maximum levels, the donor will receive an HCG injection to bring the eggs to final maturity.

 3 | Egg Retrieval

 Around 36 hours after the HCG injection, the donor will undergo egg retrieval in Cyprus.
 Follicular aspiration is implicated using a hollow; an ultrasound guided needle, gently removes the eggs from the fluid-filled (follicular) sacs on the ovaries.